-COURSE CODE: BHMCT409 - 18 COURSE TITLE: ACCOMODATION OPERATIONS -III (PRACTICAL) COURSEOUTCO ME: ACCOMODATION OPERATIONS -III (PRACTICAL) The students will be well versed with the supervisory responsibility, Linenhandling process, Laundry Operations, need of special cleaning and also learn about Textiles EVALUATION: or garments.
-The performanceofthestudentswillbeevaluatedonthebasisofclassparticipation, house tests, regularity and assignments carrying 40 percent of the total creditandrest 60 percent through semester end examination of 3 hours duration INSTRUCTIONS FOREXTERNAL EXAMINER percent through semester end examination of 5 nouro duration of the duration of the students will be evaluated on the basis of his performanceduring the practical examination @ viva voice.
-S. No. Task 01 How to remove stains from different surface or fabrics using all relevant cleaningagents in a practical real life environment 02 How to operate Different Types Laundry Equipment 03 Daily, Weekly, Monthly and Deep Cleaning 04 Taking Inventories )5 How to repair uniform - different types of stitching )6 Embroidery practice
+COURSE CODE: BHMCT408 - 18 COURSE TITLE: ACCOMODATION OPERATIONS -III (PRACTICAL) COURSEOUTCO The students will be well versedwith the supervisory responsibility,Linenhandling ME: process, Laundry Operations, need of special cleaning and also learn about Textiles or garments.
+EVALUATION: The performanceofthestudentswillbeevaluatedonthebasisofclassparticipation, house tests, regularity and assignments carrying 40 percent of the total creditandrest 60 percent through semester end examination of 3 hours duration INSTRUCTIONS The Performance of the students will be evaluated on the basis of his FOREXTERNAL performanceduring the practical examination @ viva voice.
+EXAMINER S. No. Task 01 How to remove stains from different surface or fabrics using all relevant cleaningagents in a practical real life environment 02 How to operate Different Types Laundry Equipment 03 Daily, Weekly, Monthly and Deep Cleaning 04 Taking Inventories 05 How to repair uniform - different types of stitching 06 Embroidery practice